nkengderick/product-management/Readme.md

     MONGODB_URI: 'your_mongodbconnection_string'
     ```

-4. Run the Server
+5. Run the Server

     ```
     cd server
     npm start
     ```
-4. Install client dependencies
+6. Install client dependencies
     ```
     cd client
     npm install
     ```

-6. Run the client
+7. Run the client
     ```
     cd client
     # $env:REACT_APP_API_URL="your_server_url e.g http://localhost:5000/api"
     # >> npm start
     ```
+8. Host the site

 ## How to Use

   ### 1. Search for Products on Home Page

-    - On the Home page, you can use the search bar to find products by name or category.
+    - On the Home page, you can use the search bar to find products by `name` or `category`.
-    - Simply start typing in the search bar, and the product list will dynamically update based on your search term.
+    - Simply start typing in the `search bar`, and the product list will dynamically update based on your search term.

   ### 2. View and Sort Products on Product List Page

-    - Navigate to the Product List page by clicking Products top right.
+    - Navigate to the Product List page by clicking `Products` top right.
-    - Use the dropdown menus to filter products based on category and price range.
+    - Use the dropdown menus to filter products based on `category` and `price range`.
     - The product list will update in real-time according to the selected category and price range.

   ### 3. Add a New Product

-    - Navigate to tha Add Product page by clicking Add Product top right.
+    - Navigate to tha Add Product page by clicking `Add Product` top right.
     - Fill in the required details, such as name, image URL, price, and category.
     - Click the "Add Product" or "Submit" button to add the new product to the database.